stfc/PSyclone/doc/dynamo0p3.rst

   may receive contributions from cells on either side of the face.
 This means that such a Kernel needs appropriate synchronisation (or colouring) to run in parallel.

+* ``GH_READWRITE`` indicates that different iterations of a Kernel update quantitites which do not share dofs, such as operators and fields over relevant function spaces.
+Consequently, there is no need for synchronisation (or colouring) when running these Kernels in parallel.

 * ``GH_SUM`` is an example of a reduction and is the only reduction currently supported in PSyclone.
 This metadata indicates that values